nihbaku/c_programming_a_modern_approach/chapter_6/notes.md

 - Precedence of the comma operator is less than that of all the other operators.
 - The comma operator can be chained in ways like this: `i = 0, j = 1, i + j`.
 - It is left associative and thus the above expression is chained like this: `(i = 0, j = 1), i + j`

+## Loop control

+- The `goto` statement can't be used to jump beyond the declaration of a variable length array, since C99.
+- The `goto`statement is useful to exit from nested loops.

+## Null statement

+- The null statement is just an empty statement: `;`
+- It is best practice to put the null statement on a line by itself.
+- Putting a semicolon after the parenthesis in a loop statement may cause infinite loops or weird behaviour.
+So always check for that!
+- Alternitives for a null statement for the loop body are stand alone `continue` and an empty compound statement `{}`.